 Naturally Repel Bugs

 One issue that many people may have with getting outside more to try grounding or circadian therapies is that they are prone to being “eaten alive” by insects.
 Mosquitos, ticks, and other creepy crawlies are far more active during the summer, and the thought of being covered in itchy bug bites may be enough to keep some people indoors for the summer.
-Besides just the discomfort of being bitten, many insects carry dangerous diseases such as Lyme Disease, West Nile Virus, and Rocky Mountain Spotted Fever, among others.
-So it’s wise to avoid getting bitten as much as possible.

 But how do you avoid bugs without dousing yourself in DEET?
 There are several natural insect repellents that work very well without the use of harmful neurotoxic chemicals.
 Mark Sisson has provided some great information in a blog post on natural bug repellents.
 He recommends those made from essential oils such as lemon eucalyptus, peppermint, and geraniol; these essential oils may even work more effectively than DEET, making them ideal choices for natural repellents.
 (7)

 There are a few other essential oils that Mark recommends, but he also points out the common sense technique of wearing adequate clothing to act as a barrier against bugs.
 Wellness Mama has a few great recipes for homemade bug repellent using these effective essential oils; you can decide the level of protection you need and choose a recipe accordingly.
 By combining natural bug repellents with adequate clothing, you may be able to escape the summer free of bug bites without having to resort to harmful chemical use.